-- 1. The Commission shall meet for the purpose of organization as soon as reasonably possible after January 1 of each year. - 2.
-The Commission shall meet at such times as it finds necessary throughout the year, but not less often than once every quarter. - 3.
-All meetings of the Commission must be open to the public as required by the New York Open Meetings Law.
-A quorum shall consist of a majority of appointed voting members of the Commission. - 4.
-Public notice of the time and place of a meeting scheduled at least one (1) week prior thereto shall be conspicuously posted in one or more designated public locations at least seventy-two hours before such meeting. - 5.
-The Commission shall establish and publish rules and regulations governing the conduct of its meetings, the procedure and criteria to be utilized in approving or denying Public Art applications and any other matters within its power and duties, provided that the rules and regulations are not contrary to the terms and intent of this Ordinance.
+- (1) The Commission shall meet for the purpose of organization as soon as reasonably possible after January 1 of each year. - (2) The Commission shall meet at such times as it finds necessary throughout the year, but not less often than once every quarter. - (3) All meetings of the Commission must be open to the public as required by

+- the New York Open Meetings Law.
+A quorum shall consist of a majority of appointed voting members of the Commission. - (4) Public notice of the time and place of a meeting scheduled at least one week prior thereto shall be conspicuously posted in one or more designated public locations at least 72 hours before such meeting. - (5) The Commission shall establish and publish rules and regulations governing the conduct of its meetings, the procedure and criteria to be utilized in approving or denying public art applications and any other matters within its power and duties, provided that the rules and regulations are not contrary to the terms and intent of this chapter.